Dublin Travel Guide

 Food Type: Japanese

 With its long wooden bench tables, stone pillars, clean lines and light, airy atmosphere, this spacious eatery lends itself perfectly to the ritualistic art of eating sushi.
-A favourite with locals and tourists alike, Yamamori Sushi is one of Dublin's favourite Asian restaurants, and for very good reason.
-Feast on Karubi beef, salmon teriyaki and Yamamori Ramen, which is made up of char-grilled chicken, king prawns and char shu with crispy tofu, egg, wakame, menma and spring onion in a chicken and pork stock.
-Open daily for lunch and dinner.
-Reservations recommended.
+Yamamori Sushi is one of Dublin's favourite Asian restaurants, and for very good reason.<br /><br /> Feast on Karubi beef, salmon teriyaki and Yamamori Ramen, which is made up of char-grilled chicken, king prawns and char shu with crispy tofu, egg, wakame, menma and spring onion in a chicken and pork stock.<br /><br /> It's open daily for lunch and dinner, and reservations are recommended.<br /><br />

 One Pico

-Address: 5 - 6 Molesworth Place Schoolhouse Lane Dublin
+Address: 5 - 6 Molesworth Place Dublin

 Food Type: Irish

-One of Dublin's most popular eateries, One Pico has becoming something of an institution in dining out in Dublin.
-Thus multi award winning restaurant serves delicious local fare including organic smoked salmon with pickled cucumber, remoulade and herb crème freche, and a firm favourite on the menu, the fillet of Irish Hereford Beef served with a white onion puree, parmesan fondue and crispy tempura onion.
-Open Monday to Saturday for lunch and dinner.
-Reservations essential.
+One Pico has become something of an institution when it comes to dining out in Dublin.
+This multi award winning restaurant serves delicious local fare including organic smoked salmon with pickled cucumber, remoulade and herb crème freche.
+A firm favourite on the menu is the filet of Irish Hereford Beef served with a white onion puree, parmesan fondue and crispy tempura onion.<br /><br /> One Pico is open daily for lunch and dinner.
+Reservations are essential.<br /><br />

 (Data provided outside US and Canada by Foreca, Data provided for US and Canada by WDT)

-| Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | |
+Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | |

-| Average High | 7° | 7° | 9° | 11° | 13° | 16° | 18° | 18° | 16° | 12° | 10° | 8° |
+Average High | 7° | 7° | 9° | 11° | 13° | 16° | 18° | 18° | 16° | 12° | 10° | 8° |

-| Average Low | 2° | 3° | 3° | 5° | 7° | 10° | 12° | 11° | 10° | 7° | 5° | 3° |
+Average Low | 2° | 3° | 3° | 5° | 7° | 10° | 12° | 11° | 10° | 7° | 5° | 3° |

 (Data provided outside US and Canada by Foreca, Data provided for US and Canada by WDT)

-| Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | |
+Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | |

-| Average High | 46° | 46° | 49° | 52° | 57° | 62° | 66° | 65° | 61° | 55° | 50° | 47° |
+Average High | 46° | 46° | 49° | 52° | 57° | 62° | 66° | 65° | 61° | 55° | 50° | 47° |

-| Average Low | 37° | 38° | 39° | 41° | 45° | 50° | 54° | 53° | 50° | 46° | 41° | 39° |
+Average Low | 37° | 38° | 39° | 41° | 45° | 50° | 54° | 53° | 50° | 46° | 41° | 39° |

-| Description Rectangular blade plug |
+Description Rectangular blade plug |

 Voltage 230V |